codepath/android_guides/Google-Maps-Fragment-Guide.md

         implementation "com.google.android.gms:play-services-location:$googlePlayVersion"
       }
       ```
-5. Make sure to select `Build => Clean project` and then `Build => Re-build project` to make any issues with `MapDemoActivityPermissionsDispatcher` in `MapDemoActivity.java` clear up the errors.
+5. Make sure to select `Build => Rebuild project` to clear any errors with `MapDemoActivityPermissionsDispatcher` in `MapDemoActivity.java`.

-If Gradle does not find the Play Services Gradle packages, make sure you followed step 2 and verified that the Google Maven repository has been added.
+If Gradle does not find the Play Services Gradle packages, make sure you followed step 3 and verified that the Google Maven repository has been added.

 Next, we need to get ourselves a maps API key from Google to put into our `AndroidManifest.xml`.